About Michele

 Image description: A mixed race East Asian woman with light, freckled skin, and short, black hair looks diagonally off frame to the right with a determined gaze.
 Behind her are trees and other plants that are out of focus.

-Michele is skilled at conducting research and building consensus with diverse stakeholders to promote dialogue and action, propel new program development, and strategically enable nonprofits, foundations, and networks to create and embody more equitable and just practices.
+Michele is skilled at building and sustaining processes and programs that center and engage a diverse group of participants.
+With clients and colleagues, they cultivate affirmative learning spaces, promote dialogue and action, propel organizational development, and strategically enable nonprofits, funders, and networks to create and embody more equitable and just practices.
+They are frequently on the road speaking and facilitating workshops and retreats for professionals in the cultural and philanthropic sectors.

-Throughout her career, Michele has worked in programming, advocacy, research, capacity building, and communications roles integrating racial justice, gender justice, and disability justice into nonprofit and philanthropic practice.
-Her career includes work at Race Forward, The New York Community Trust, Columbia University, Dance/NYC, and the Global Fund for Women.
+Throughout their career, Michele has worked in programming, advocacy, research, capacity building, and communications roles to advance racial justice, gender justice, and disability justice at and through nonprofits large and small.
+Michele worked at Race Forward as the first program director to develop the organization’s strategy and portfolio of work advancing racial equity in and racial justice through philanthropy.
+Other posts include work at The New York Community Trust, Columbia University, Dance/NYC, and the Global Fund for Women.

 They have a Bachelors from Brown University and a Masters from Columbia University.